whscienceteacher/whscienceteacher.github.io/biology.md

 ### Measurement or Problems
 Think of these as virtual practice problems.
 Students make measurements and calculate or figure something out.

+[Bacteria Plate Streaking](/streaking/) - **Biology** - Students practice the procedure of streaking a plate to isolate a bacteria culture.
+Heavy inspired by [this excellent simulation](http://learn.chm.msu.edu/vibl/content/streakplate.html) out of Michigan State University that unfortunately doesn't work well for remote learning because it requries flash.
+A request of my wife's.

 [Gel and Restriction Enzymes](/gelre/) - **Biology** - An old request of my wife's - Two simulations.
 The first is using restriction enzymes without sticky ends.
 The second is moving DNA segments a la gel electrophoresis.
 Keeps track of how many you have done.

 ### Diagram Makers